ceammc/SwiftRNBO/README.md

     ...
     ├── RNBO
-    │   ├── Export              # replace this with your RNBO C++ Source Code Export │   ├── Bindings            # Objective-C++ files, the actual translation layer │   └── Interface           # Swift classes and structures to use in your Swift-based app ...
+    │   ├── Export              # replace this folder's content with your RNBO C++ Source Code Export results │   ├── Bindings            # Objective-C++ files, the actual translation layer │   └── Interface           # Swift classes and structures to use in your Swift-based app ...